Terminal/Discord_Fork/_pages/api/index.md

 ---
-botname: Error
+botname: API Reference
-description: The page was not found
+description: The basic API documentation for getting information from this website.
 permalink: "/api"
 layout: blank
 ---